Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Methods

 \subsection{Sequence-Based Mapping}

 \paragraph{Saliency-Based Buffer Sampling} Buffer sampling is the key to fast mapping.
 Since the backbone, \ie $f_B$ or $f_S$, is scene-agnostic, it only needs to be executed once when mapping a new scene.
 The resulting outputs, $\{\mathbf{f}_i\}$, can be cached and subsequently used to train $f_H$.
 To enhance efficiency, not all image patches are utilized during training.
 In ACE \cite{brachmann2023accelerated}, 1024 image patches are randomly sampled per image, and their corresponding $\mathbf{f}_i$, $\mathbf{p}_i$, camera intrinsics, and camera poses are stored in a training buffer.
 However, this strategy may sample many meaningless regions.
 To address this, FocusTune \cite{nguyen2024focustune} projects the 3D point cloud of the scene onto the training images and performs uniform sampling around the projected points.
-While this approach better targets informative areas, it cannot guarantee consistent sampling across multiple images.
+While this approach better targets informative areas, FocusTune cannot guarantee consistent sampling across multiple images.

 In contrast, we utilize the keypoint detection results from \sref{sec:scm} to select the top 1,000 patches with the highest confidence scores in each image, aligning with the number used by ACE.
-This approach ensures consistent patch selection across image sequences.
-It also ensures the same patches can be used during mapping and relocalization.
+This approach guarantees consistent patch selection across image sequences, and also ensures the same patches are utilized during both mapping and relocalization.
 We show a comparison of patch selection in \fref{fig:sampling}.

 \paragraph{Self-Loss} We follow the previous works \cite{brachmann2023accelerated, wang2024glace} to compute a reprojection loss to supervise the training of $f_H$:

 where $\mathbf{P}_i^w$ is the 3D scene point predicted by $f_H$ using $\mathbf{f}_i$ and $e_\pi (\mathbf{p}_i, \mathbf{P}_i^w, \mathbf{T}_{wc})$ is the reprojection error. $\mathcal{V}$ is a set of valid predictions that are between 0.1m and 1000m in front of the image plane and have a reprojection error of less than 1000px. $\scriptstyle{\overline{\mathbf{P}}_i^w}$ is the pseudo ground truth 3D point computed by the inverse projection of $\mathbf{p}_i$ with the camera pose $\mathbf{T}_{wc}$ and a fixed target depth at 10m. $\tau (t)$ is a dynamically adjusted scale between $\tau_{\min} = 1$ and $\tau_{\max} = 50$: